 - Display testimonials (even if they’re from coworkers or former bosses when you’re just getting started).

 - Have regular updates that show your evolution, new clients, and updated sample work.

-As you’re developing your portfolio site, find other freelancers within your space and get some inspiration from them, to help uncover how they’re positioning themselves, formulating their value propositions, and going about
+As you’re developing your portfolio site, find other freelancers within your space and get some inspiration from them, to help uncover how they’re positioning themselves, formulating their value propositions, and going about starting their businesses.

 6. Create Examples of What You Can Deliver (on Your Portfolio Site).

 You want your website to serve as a destination to demonstrate your expertise.